The Difference between Contractor and Employee Status

 Services provided as key activity of the business - This factor measures how much of a role the workers service provides the business.
 If the worker has a major role in the operation of the business then the worker would most likely be an employee.

-It is important to note that not one guideline stands alone.
+It is important to note that no guideline stands alone.
 In other words, all three guidelines must be taken into consideration as a whole.
 Some guidelines or factors could indicate that the worker is an employee while others would indicate that the person is an independent contractor.